timjacksonm/Tic-Tac-Toe/README.md

 ## Goals:
 - [✔️] Create gameBoard , displayController and players.
 Use what I have learned using factories and modules to organize code.
 - [✔️] Try to tuck everything away and have as little global code as possible.
-- [✔️] Set up your HTML and write a javaScript funciton that will render the contents of the gameBoard array to the webpage.
+- [✔️] Set up your HTML and write a JavaScript function that will render the contents of the gameBoard array to the web page.
 - [✔️] Build the functions that allow players to add marks to a specific spot on the board, then tie it to the DOM.
 - [✔️] Build the logic that checks for when the game is over!
 Should check for 3-in-a-row and a tie.
 - [✔️] Clean up the interface to allow players to put in their names, include a button to start/restart the game and add a display element that congratulates the winning player!